-"Grill Girl" Robyn Lindars shared in a recent video the benefits of each type of smoker including the Big Green Egg, the Green Mountain Daniel Boone Pellet Grill, and a Classic Pit Barrel.
+"Grill Girl" Robyn Lindars shares the benefits of each type of smoker so that pit masters can choose the best option based on preferences and favorite dishes.
 Each smoker imparts a smoky flavor that you can't resist!

-Set it and forget it: pellet grills differ from traditional smokers because they are electronic and need to be plugged into the wall.
-Popular brands include Traeger and Camp Chef, with smokers running from $800 and up.
-Instead of charcoal or a propane tank, the smoker relies on BBQ wood pellets that are available in different types of woods such as pecan, Texas mesquite, apple wood, hickory, alder, and hard maple.
+Because these smokers are so consistent in their cooking, "Grill Girl" describes them as "set it and forget it," referring to the fact that you can leave your meat on the grill for an extended period and go about your day.
+These pellet grills differ from traditional smokers because they are electronic and need to be plugged into the wall.
+If this peaks your interest, some popular brands are Traeger and Camp Chef, with smokers running from $800 and up.
+Instead of charcoal or a propane tank, the smoker relies on BBQ wood pellets that are available in different types of woods such as, Texas mesquite, hickory, and hard maple.

-Hardwood pellets are at the heart of every pellet grill.
-According to Pit Boss Grills, it is important to note that there are food grade pellets meant for cooking, and non-grade heating pellets made for wood-burning stoves.
-The best cooking pellets do not contain fillers, additives, or artificial flavors; Natural hardwood is the best when it comes to smoking pellets.
+Another perk of using a pellet smoker is that it allows you to experiment with different wood pellets to find your favorite smoky flavor.
+Hardwood pellets are at the heart of every pellet grill, and are used for smoking and grilling.
+According to Pit Boss Grills, it is important to note that there are food grade pellets meant for cooking, and non-grade heating pellets made for wood-burning stoves, so make sure to buy the right kind for what you're cooking.
+To keep it natural, look for cooking pellets that do not contain fillers, additives, or artificial flavors.

 "Low and Slow or Crank It Up" Kamado Grills